-Make great guacamole in your blender in a matter of minutes.
-This guacamole is seriously the best!
+Make guacamole in your blender in a matter of minutes.
+Seriously, this recipe is The Best Blender Guacamole you will ever eat!

 I couldn’t let Cinco de Mayo come and go without sharing our favorite guacamole recipe!
 It’s got lots of cilantro, a little onion, juice of a lime, a hint of garlic, as much jalapeno spice as you’d like and some salt all combined with the star ingredient, avocado!
 It’s super easy and so amazing!
 There’s a story behind it though…